kjmagill/kjmagill/README.md

 ## Hi 👋,
 I'm KJ, a software engineer with a passion for fintech, open source and Web 3.0.

-- 🏫 &nbsp; I've completed the full stack web development program at Lambda School and earned a professional endorsement.
+- 🏫 &nbsp; I'm a graduate of Lambda School with a certification in full stack web development.
-- 📈 &nbsp; I've previously cofounded a fintech startup and led the business development &amp; marketing teams at two ecommerce startups.
+- 📈 &nbsp; My experience includes co-founding a fintech startup and leading the business development &amp; marketing teams at two ecommerce startups.
-- 💻 &nbsp; My primary languages and frameworks are Python, JavaScript, React, React Native, Node &amp; Web3.js.
+- 💻 &nbsp; My primary languages and frameworks are Python, JavaScript, React, React Native, NodeJS &amp; Web3.js.
-- 💬 &nbsp; Ask me about: tech, basketball, surfing, defi &amp; startup culture.
+- 💬 &nbsp; Ask me about: tech, basketball, surfing, macroeconomics &amp; startup culture.